alex6ander/hello-world/README.md

 Hello, my name is Alexander.
-  I am from Finland.
-I used to be a bartender for 4 years, now i am studying to become a software developer.
+I study programming.
+I like learning new things :) i have a project here(It's still not finished) im learning LUA